-This programme is designed to meet the needs of professionals who deal with Chinese documents and/or Chinese-speaking clients or customers in their daily work and thus desire to understand the grammatical differences between Chinese and English, and to master the basic theories and skills for Chinese-English bilateral translation and interpretation.
+This programme is designed to meet the needs of professionals who have to work with Chinese documents and/or Chinese-speaking clients or customers, and thus desire to understand the grammatical differences between Chinese and English, and to master the basic theories and skills for Chinese-English bilateral translation and interpretation.

 On successful completion of this programme, students will be able to:

-DBTS001 Contrastive Study of English and Chinese Languages
+DBTS101 Contrastive Study of English and Chinese Languages (3 AUs)

-This module makes contrastive analyses of English and Chinese languages, discusses and exposes the differences between these two languages in terms of lexicon, grammar, semantics, pragmatics, culture, and way of thinking, and highlight the implications of these differences for practical English-Chinese bilateral translation.
+This module introduces basic linguistic knowledge and makes contrastive analyses of English and Chinese languages.
+The main focus is to discuss and expose the differences between these two languages in terms of lexicon, grammar, semantics, pragmatics, culture, and way of thinking, structural analysis, and highlight the implications of these differences for practical English-Chinese bilateral translation.

-This module is designed to equip students with the effective skills and techniques for translating business and trade documents including advertisements, business correspondence, contracts and agreements, memorandums, notices, press releases, and annual reports.
-The students will read and analyze a variety of business and trade related documents, familiarize themselves with the jargons, terminologies, and styles of these documents.
-The students will then learn how to render the texts from English to Chinese and vice versa through proper diction and expressions, keeping in mind the cultural differences between Western and Chinese communities.
+This module is designed to equip students with the effective skills and techniques for translating business and trade documents including advertisements, business correspondence, contracts and agreements, memorandums, notices, financial statements, and annual reports.
+The students will read and analyse a variety of business and trade related documents, familiarise themselves with the jargons, terminologies, and styles of these documents.
+The students will then learn how to render the texts from English to Chinese and vice versa through proper diction and expressions, keeping in mind the cultural differences between the Western and Chinese communities.

 This module is a basic course in consecutive interpreting from Chinese to English focusing on the basic interpreting skills and techniques.
 Students will be equipped with the basic consecutive interpreting ability from Chinese to English, through a large number of practical exercises.